 The first component of the tryptic is a multi continent concert tour.
-Ahead of the tour, Pangalou will disseminate the Ising project as a whole, in its content as well as in its structure to local climate change activists, NGOs, and new music ensembles.
+Ahead of the tour, Pangalou will disintergrate the Ising project as a whole, into its content as well as in its structure to local climate change activists, NGOs, and new music ensembles.
 In addition she will develop partnerships with foundations and liaise with local hubs of artists in order to raise awareness and individual responsibility.

 How A Human Song Can Sculpt An Iceberg

-The second component of the cycle is a 21 day performance piece at one of the Earth’s polar ice caps.
-During this performance, Pangalou will retrieve a piece of ice that has detached from a local iceberg and place it on a platform.
+The second component of the cycle is a 21-day performance piece at one of the Earth’s polar ice caps.
+During this performance, Pangalou will retrieve a detached piece of ice from a local iceberg and place it on a platform.
 For the next 21 days (the time an egg needs to form into a new life), Pangalou will sing to the ice - a body of water in a different form.
 The artist intends to formulate a sculpture with the warmth of the exhalation created by singing.
 As she sings, the C02 she produces, the very element that brought life back at the beginning of creation, will be funneled through a pipe with detachable endings of different forms.
 This gas will begin to shape and sculpt the detached piece of the iceberg into a new form.
 Existing / breathing for beauty versus existing / breathing for distraction as humans have in the last decades.
 A specially designed garment will be worn.
 In the process the artist aims to transform into a new clarified and conscious individual.
 Can the human body sing in these harsh conditions?
 Can a sculpture be created in the Arctic by singing?
 The evolution of the ice will be captured via still photographs and videos.
 Contact mics and other monitoring apparati both on ice and on Pangalou’s body will record and project the sounds she is singing and the vibrations her pharynx is producing.
 In the daily performances the sounds of the ice, of the human body and of the environment combined with the landscape of the Arctic will create an introspection on the dialogue between two different forms of water.
 Past, present and future unite in a single moment, the space of unification / the sound of creation and, as the C02 hits the ice, transformation.